kumuluz/kumuluzee-samples/jsf/README.md

         this.lastName = lastName;
     }

-    //TODO: implement getters and setters
+    // TODO: implement getters and setters

     public void addCustomer() {
         Customer customer = new Customer();